• Skip to main content

 Often sauces, chutneys and other condiments come with a lot of 'hidden' sugars.
 So it's easy to overlook the fact they aren't necessarily very healthy.
 This beetroot chutney does contain sugar but much less than shop bought chutneys do (and less than most chutney recipes call for).

-Another condiment with beetroot you might like is horseradish beetroot!
+Another delicious beet condiment you might like is traditional Polish horseradish beetroot!

 • Red onion.